Table of Contents

 Differential diagnosis

-- Metastasis of non germ cell tumor: primary sarcoma or carcinoma
+- History of primary sarcoma or carcinoma

 Board review style question #1